The Drew Carey Show: Syndication

 The Drew Carey Show entered off-network syndication in September 1999 and continued until September 2008 airing on independent stations and the affiliates of Fox, UPN, and The WB.

-The series began airing on TBS in October 2002, with reruns airing on the network until November 2007.
+The series began airing on TBS in October 2002, with reruns airing on the network until late 2007.
 ION aired reruns of the show from 2007 to 2009, premiering on December 31, 2007 (New Year's Eve), with the station promoting it as "The Drew Year."
 ION Television did not air all of the episodes as it only aired the episodes that aired from seasons 1–5; the channel also removed extremely sexual references from certain episodes, the season 5 episode "Do Drew and Kate Have Sex?" being one in particular.

 The CW also aired episodes during the 2008–09 television season.
 Two back-to-back episodes were aired on Sundays at 6:00pm to replace the cancelled Sunday Night Block by Media Rights Capital.

 In Canada, the show ran in syndication on TVtropolis until June 2013, when the channel was rebranded as DTour.
 The series returned to DTour in April 2025.
 The series also aired on DejaView.

 Laff began carrying the show as part of its inaugural lineup when it launched in April 2015.
 The series was dropped from Laff's lineup in the fall of 2019.

 Rewind TV began airing The Drew Carey Show reruns from December 2021 to January 1, 2024.
 It would later move to sister station Antenna TV, premiering on that same date.
+It has since moved back to Rewind TV on January 1, 2026, with Antenna TV continuing to air it, but just on Sundays.

+Streaming

 On August 10, 2024, all 9 seasons of the show were made available to stream for free through Plex, although music has been replaced or removed in several episodes and 5 episodes are missing altogether due to music licensing issues.

 In December 2024, the series was released on Pluto TV.
-In November 2025, the series was released all seasons on Tubi.
+In November 2025, all seasons of the series were released on Tubi.